steveshogren/hugo-blog/content/page/training.md

 ### Step 8 - Start Interviewing

-At this point, you'll be able to pass an entry-level developer interview with a very decent success rate!
-You'll be well versed in the basics of object-oriented programming, functional programming, data structures, algorithms, and unit testing.
-You'll have a good grasp of the basics of several different programming languages, and have a portfolio of code and projects to discuss.
+By now, you'll be able to pass an entry-level developer interview with a very decent success rate!
+You will be well versed in the basics of object-oriented programming, functional programming, data structures, algorithms, unit testing, and several programming languages.
+Your portfolio of code and projects will provide talking points in interviews to demonstrate your work ethic.

 <h2 class="centereded">Myths</h2>